BibliothecaDAO/eternum/readme.md

 ## Development of Eternum

 Development of Eternum is open-source.
-All efforts are funded via OnlyDust.
 If you would like to contribute comment on an open issue.

 ## Prerequisites